Capture of the sloop Anne: Capture of Cofresí

 Shortly afterwards, Pierety proceeded to make an inventory of Anne's cargo.
 On board the military found Spanish and Danish papers, a four-pound cannon, several muskets and guns, sabers and shaving blades.
 Pierety also led the refloating of Anne.
 As soon as the news reached the coast, the militias led by captain Manuel Marcano sprang into action.
 At Guayama, the local troops began a search throughout the municipality.
 Parallel to this, mayor Francisco Brenes and Eugenio de Silvia, the subdelegate of the navy, did the same.
 Around 10:00 p.m. the first three pirates were caught.
 Another named Vicente Carbajal was found alone, still armed with a rifle.
 Through the search, Brenes acted in coordination with his colleague from Patillas, Tomás Pérez Guerras.
 Accompanied by two members of his crew, Cofresí managed to remain a fugitive until the next day.
 However, their pace was affected by the hostility of the swampy terrain.
 Near midnight, a Puerto Rican mulatto named Juan Candido Garay spotted Cofresí and his crew.
 Joined by fellow militiamen Domingo de Rivera, Matías Quiñones and Juan Rodríguez, the group ambushed the pirates.

 Cofresí and his cohorts tried to flee through the brush.
-But, slowed down by the injuries suffered on the engagement, he was unable to avoid a blunderbuss shot from Garay that hit his left arm.
+But, slowed down by the injuries suffered in the engagement, he was unable to avoid a blunderbuss shot from Garay that hit his left arm.
 Despite being knocked down by the blast, the pirate was able to stand up and retrieve a knife.
 However, the remaining militiamen intervened and attacked Cofresí at once with machetes, leaving him severely injured.
 The same tactic was used on one of his cohorts.
 The noise attracted reinforcements led by Eugenio de Silva, who were then joined by captain Luis Sánchez, the man commissioned by Brenes to capture the pirates.
 The group was completed by captain Manuel Sánchez and corporal José María Bernabé.
 However, the military commander of Ponce, Manuel Marcano, was the one credited by the government for the work of Garay and the rest of the militiamen, although he had never arrived at the scene.
 Due to their race, governor Miguel de la Torre only granted a silver medal and a certificate recognizing their work to the Puerto Rican militiamen.